direwolfzs/Android-Apps/README.md

 The apps in the repository were developed at a Georgia Tech's Insitute for Computing Education program over the 2014 summer.

-The apps include (a):
+The apps consist of (a):

-Pedometer
+- Pedometer
-Site Tracker
+- Site Tracker
-Sound vocalizer
+- Sound Vocalizer
-Text To Speech
+- Text to Speech
-Translator
+- Translator
-Database Activity
+- Database Activity
-Contact Provider
+- Contact Provider